 Changes in the program of study may be recommended by the faculty or requested by a student.
 The faculty may also mandate such a change (see XI, C. 3).
-This must then be approved by the Committee on Admissions and Academic Standing.
-A student request for approval of any change in the program of study (e.g., from Advanced Certificate to MS or MS to Advanced Certificate if the student already has a related Masters degree) must be made in writing or via e-mail and submitted to the Education Director and/or the Program Chairperson.
-A conference may be scheduled to evaluate the student's request.
+The Committee on Admissions and Academic Standing must then approve this change.
+A student request for approval of any change in the program of study (e.g., from Advanced Certificate to MS or MS to Advanced Certificate if the student already has a related Master's degree) must be made in writing or via e-mail and submitted to the Education Director and/or the Program Chairperson.
+A conference may be scheduled to discuss the student's request.